logo

 🎉 Congratulations!
 You have created your first custom edge.

-Going Further: Understanding the Principles of Edge Drawing
+Going Further: Understanding the Principles of Edge Rendering

 Atomic Graphics

-The nodes of G6 are drawn by the graphic atomic units provided by the G Graphics System.
-The following are common graphic elements and their uses:
+G6 nodes are drawn using atomic graphic units provided by the G graphics system.
+Here are common graphic elements and their uses:

 Graphic ElementTypeDescription

-CirclecircleSuitable for representing states, avatars, circular buttons, etc. Refer to the SVG element
+CirclecircleSuitable for representing states, avatars, circular buttons, etc. Refer to SVG's <circle> element

-EllipseellipseSimilar to circle, but supports different horizontal and vertical axes.
-Refer to the SVG element
+EllipseellipseSimilar to circle, but supports scenarios with different horizontal and vertical axes.
+Refer to SVG's <ellipse> element

-ImageimageUsed to display icons, user avatars, logos, etc. Refer to the SVG element
+ImageimageUsed to display icons, user avatars, LOGOs, etc. Refer to SVG's <image> element

-LinelineUsed for decoration, auxiliary connection, etc. Refer to the SVG element
+LinelineUsed for decoration, auxiliary connections, etc. Refer to SVG's <line> element

-PathpathSupports complex graphics, such as arrows, arcs, curves, Bezier paths, etc. Paths contain a set of commands and parameters with different semantics, usage details
+PathpathSupports complex graphics such as arrows, arcs, curves, Bézier paths, etc. The path contains a set of commands and parameters with different semantics, specific usage

-PolygonpolygonSupports custom graphics, such as stars, arrows.
-Refer to the SVG element
+PolygonpolygonSupports custom graphics such as pentagrams, arrows.
+Refer to SVG's <polygon> element

 PolylinepolylineMulti-point polyline, suitable for complex connection structures.
-Refer to the SVG element
+Refer to SVG's <polyline> element

-TexttextDisplays names, descriptions, labels, etc. Provides simple single-line/multi-line text layout capabilities, single-line supports horizontal alignment, character spacing; multi-line supports explicit line breaks and automatic line breaks, vertical alignment
+TexttextDisplays names, descriptions, labels, and other content.
+Provides simple single-line/multi-line text layout capabilities, single-line supports horizontal alignment, character spacing; multi-line supports explicit line breaks and automatic wrapping, vertical alignment

-For more atomic graphics and detailed properties, please refer to Element - Graphics (Optional)
+For more atomic graphics and detailed properties, please refer to Element - Shape (Optional)

-All these graphics can be dynamically created or updated through upsert() and automatically manage graphic states and lifecycles.
+All these graphics can be dynamically created or updated through upsert(), automatically managing graphic state and lifecycle.

 Element Base Class

-Before customizing elements, you need to understand some important properties and methods in the G6 element base class:
+Before starting to customize elements, you need to understand some important properties and methods in G6 element base classes:

 Properties